Representation Growth of Compact Special Linear Groups of degree two: Orbits of under action

-By Proposition~\ref{equivalence}, this defines an equivalence relation on $\Sigma.$ The set of equivalence class representatives (also called set of orbit representatives) is in bijective correspondence with the orbits of cyclic one dimensional representations of $\widehat{K^\ell}$ under the $\SL_2(\cO_r)$ action.
-In view of this, for the purpose of orbit representatives of $\widehat{K^\ell},$ we identify $A = \left[ \right]$ also with corresponding tuple $(a, \alpha, \beta).$
+The set of equivalence class representatives (also called set of orbit representatives) is in bijective correspondence with the orbits of cyclic one-dimensional representations of $\widehat{K^\ell}$ under the $\SL_2(\cO_r)$ action.
+In view of this, to describe the orbit representatives of $\widehat{K^\ell},$ we identify $A = \left[ \right]$ also with corresponding tuple $(a, \alpha, \beta).$ We will use these notations most prominently in Section~\ref{sec:Examples}.